acl21/acl21.github.io/_posts/2023-10-17-quaternion-basics.md

 ## Quaternion Models
-There are more than one way to interpret quaternions.
+There is more than one way to interpret quaternions.
 Some are more intuitive than others and we see three below.

 ### Four-Dimensional Vectors
 A straightforward way of thinking about quaternions is to treat them as four-dimensional vectors.